-- Partnership for Workplace Mental Health: Resources from the American Psychiatric Association Foundation to help employers create a more supportive workplace environment and advance mental health policies at their organizations.
+- Center for Workplace Mental Health: Resources from the American Psychiatric Association Foundation to help employers create a more supportive workplace environment and advance mental health policies at their organizations.
 Among their employer resources is the ICU Program.

 - Boston University Center for Psychiatric Rehabilitation - Resources for Employers: Information and resources to help companies who are considering hiring individuals with psychiatric disabilities.

-- An Employer's Guide to Employee Assistance Programs: A report from the National Business Group on Health designed to help employers realize the strategic value of an employee assistance program.
+- An Employer's Guide to Employee Assistance Programs (PDF): A report from the National Business Group on Health designed to help employers realize the strategic value of an employee assistance program.

 - Boston University Center for Psychiatric Rehabilitation - Resources for Potential and Current Workers: Resources designed to directly assist individuals with psychiatric disabilities consider, get, and retain employment.